-When a developer wanted to subdivide land once used as muster grounds in the American Revolutionary War, the town of Abingdon stepped in.
+When a developer wanted to subdivide land once used as muster grounds in the American Revolutionary War, the town of Abingdon, VA stepped in.
 The town purchased the nine-acre parcel for $800,000 in 2007 and is currently working to develop it into a national park.

 Historic preservation has become a focal point for Abingdon.
 They city's 20-block historic district falls under design guidelines that help protect the character of the area, which includes properties dating back to the late 1700s.
 In addition to federal and state tax credits, the town offers a five-year tax abatement program to property owners who renovate historic structures that meet certain qualifications.
 Garrett Jackson, director of planning for the Town of Abingdon says nearly 100 buildings have been saved since 1970.